Andrew Friedman has made a career of chronicling the life and work of some of our best chefs.

 Chefs, Drugs, and Rock & Roll earned rave reviews from The Wall Street Journal, Salon, The Village Voice, and Kitchen Arts & Letters, among many others, and has been optioned for development as a docu-series.

 Friedman first became fascinated by chefs in 1997, when Alfred Portale asked him to collaborate on the Gotham Bar and Grill Cookbook.
-The book was lauded in such publications as Bon Appétit, Gourmet, and The New York Times, and earned the IACP/Julia Child Cookbook Award for “Best Chef or Restaurant Cookbook,” as well as a James Beard Award nomination for “Best General Cookbook,” and is widely considered a classic in the “chef cookbook” genre.
+The book received the IACP/Julia Child Cookbook Award for “Best Chef or Restaurant Cookbook,” as well as a James Beard Award nomination for “Best General Cookbook,” and is widely considered a classic in the “chef cookbook” genre.

 Since then, Andrew has collaborated on cookbooks and other projects with Laurent Tourondel, Michelle Bernstein, Bill Telepan, David Waltuck, Michael White, and Paul Liebrandt, among many others, receiving another IACP award along the way.
 He also co-edited, and largely ghost-wrote, the popular anthology Don’t Try This at Home, in which forty chefs including Daniel Boulud, Sara Moulton, Scott Conant, Mary Sue Milliken & Susan Feniger, and Wylie Dufresne shared humorous kitchen-disaster stories.

-In 2009, Andrew penned his first non-fiction book, Knives at Dawn: America’s Quest for Culinary Glory at the Legendary Bocuse d’Or Competition.
+In 2009, Andrew wrote his first non-fiction book, Knives at Dawn: America’s Quest for Culinary Glory at the Legendary Bocuse d’Or Competition.
 To write it, he trailed the 2009 US team—headed by The French Laundry’s chef de cuisine Timothy Hollingsworth (currently at LA’s Otium)—from its formation in Orlando, Florida, through its training under the auspices of Thomas Keller in Yountville, California, and into battle in Lyon, France.
-The book received many plaudits, including selection on Amazon.com’s “Best of the Month” list, and raves from Publisher’s Weekly, Eater.com, The Washington Post, and others.
+The book received many plaudits, including raves from Publisher’s Weekly, Eater, The Washington Post, and others.

 Before becoming a working writer, Friedman developed film and television projects for producers Steven Haft and Marcia Nasatir.
-He holds a Bachelor of Arts degree in English from Columbia University, and is a graduate of the French Culinary Institute’s “La Technique” program.
+He holds a Bachelor of Arts degree in English from Columbia University, and is a graduate of the French Culinary Institute/International Culinary Center’s “La Technique” program.
 He lives in New York, with his family.